Narayanbhaikaumarya-00/Narayankaumarya_10865/README.md

 🎯 Use Case :

-This project is ideal for:
+This project is ideal for :

 👨‍🎓 Beginners learning C programming